Workplace Violence Prevention Policy

 5. University Police officers will be trained in workplace violence awareness and prevention, non-violent crises intervention, conflict management, and dispute resolution.

 6. When informed, University Police will maintain a record of any Orders of Protection and will provide escort service to members of the college community within its geographical confines, when requested as long as sufficient personnel are available.
 Such services are to be extended at the discretion of the Chief of University Police or designee.
-Only the President, his designee or the Chief of Police can authorize escort service outside of the geographical confines of Purchase College.
+Only the President, her designee or the Chief of Police can authorize escort service outside of the geographical confines of Purchase College.

 Department of Human Resources: